 - Offering flexibility and versatility to support independent learning

 Those in learning and development are seeing a direct connection between learning and retention.
-Emerald Works highlights that 66% of L&D professionals said learning and development are becoming a strategic part of their organization, because of their positive impact on retention and overall operational efficiency.
+Emerald Works highlights that 66% of L&D professionals said of their organization's employer value proposition, including employer branding, because of its positive impact on retention and overall operational efficiency.

 How turnover and retention affect organizations